How to Sign Up for Traffic School: Quick and Easy Steps

 A person at a desk, filling out a form with a pen, while a computer screen displays a website for signing up for Traffic School

-Here are answers to some common questions about signing up and attending traffic school after getting a ticket.
+Here are some answers to common questions about enrolling and attending traffic school after getting a ticket.

 How do I enroll in a local traffic school?

-To enroll in a local traffic school, start by researching traffic schools in your area.
+To enroll in a local traffic school, start by researching traffic schools near you.
+Look for ones approved by your state or court.

-Most schools let you sign up by phone or online.
+Most schools allow you to sign up by phone or online.

 You’ll need to provide some basic info and details about your ticket.